bfowle/talaria/talaria-sequoia/README.md

 3. **Storage Space**: Enable compression and deduplication
 4. **Network Latency**: Use local cache for cloud backends
 5. **Corruption**: Run verification to detect and repair

+### Download Issues

+6. **Download Interrupted**:
+   - Run `talaria database list-resumable` to see interrupted downloads
+   - Use `talaria database resume <id>` to continue from last checkpoint
+   - Set `TALARIA_PRESERVE_ON_FAILURE=1` to keep files for debugging

+7. **Download Already in Progress**:
+   - Check for stale locks: `ls ~/.talaria/downloads/*/. lock`
+   - If process is dead, remove lock file and retry
+   - Use `talaria database clean-downloads` to clean stale workspaces

+8. **Disk Full During Download**:
+   - Free disk space
+   - Resume download with `talaria database resume <id>`
+   - Compressed file is preserved, won't re-download

+9. **Checksum Verification Failed**:
+   - Download will be marked for retry
+   - Check network stability
+   - Use `--skip-verify` flag if checksums unavailable

+10. **Processing Failed After Download**:
+    - Downloaded file is preserved in workspace
+    - Fix the issue (e.g., memory, disk space)
+    - Resume with `talaria database resume <id>`
+    - No re-download needed

 ### Debug Output